lfrank14/profesh/content/authors/admin/_index.md

 title: Lea E. Frank
 ---

-Lea Frank is a PhD student studying cognitive neuroscience at the University of Oregon.
+Lea is a PhD student studying cognitive neuroscience at the University of Oregon.
 She works in Dr. Dasa Zeithamova's [Brain & Memory Lab](https://cognem.uoregon.edu/) studying how memories are used to help guide novel decisions and generate new knowledge.
 Her work employs behavioral and fMRI techniques to understand the processes underlying memory-guided decision making.
-She is also completing a data science specialization through the Department of Educational Methodology, Policy, and Leadership (EMPL) at the University of Oregon.
+She is also completing a data science specialization.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.